OCA/maintainer-tools/CONTRIBUTING.md

 could show the error `Element ... cannot be located in parent view` from other views inheriting with this field.

-if you need use this option, must have an explicit comment explaining why they are absolutely necessary and use a high value of priority to avoid the error.
+if you need to use this option, must have an explicit comment explaining why they are absolutely necessary and use a high value of priority to avoid the error.